isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 <br>  b) The office is closed on public holidays.

-6. If any part of the Uniform is lost, damaged or badly stained, **you will need to replace the item at the following cost**:
+**(6).
+If any part of the Uniform is lost, damaged or badly stained, you will replace the item at the following cost:**

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}